MrMallik/new-movie-dude/README.md

 # new-movie-dude
-A naive movie recommendation with simple Web UI
+A naive movie recommendation with simple Web UI.
+The starting point of the project is this : https://tinyurl.com/movie-recommender

 # Requirements
 Python 3